samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 > This document details requirements and tips for writing a docking container for SAMPL-challenges.
 For Python template files that follow this guide, please see [SAMPL-containers/tutorials/templates/docking](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials/templates/docking).
 For an example of a run-able docking main file, please see [SAMPL-containers/adv/main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/main.py).
 This guide is written under the assumption the reader has already gone through the [Docking Tutorial](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md).

 ## Input Requirements
-> Every container must be able to handle the following input flags.
-These are the only flags your container will be expected to handle.
-We typically use [`click`](https://click.palletsprojects.com/en/8.0.x/) to handle command line argument parsing, but feel free to use your preferred parser.
+> Every container must be able to handle the following input arugments.
+These are the only inputs your container will be expected to handle.
+We recommend using [`Click`](https://pypi.org/project/click/) or [`argparse`](https://docs.python.org/3/library/argparse.html) to handle command line argument parsing.

 ### Required Inputs
-* Your container will be run with all the following inputs in the format:
+* Your container will be run with all the following inputs:
-  * `evergiven container-name:tag --receptor [file] --smiles [str] --hint [file] --hint-radius [float] --hint-molinfo [str] --output-dir [path]`
+  * `container-name:tag --receptor [file] --smiles [str] --hint [file] --hint-radius [float] --hint-molinfo [str] --output-dir [path]`
 * `--receptor`: receptor `.pdb` file to dock the ligand into
   * Example: `--receptor data/receptor.pdb`
 * `--smiles`: quoted SMILES string representing the ligand to dock (i.e. "CCC")